 Step 2: Questions 1 through 9 – Need a total of five or more boxes endorsed within the shaded area of the form to arrive at the total symptom count (Questions 1-8 must be endorsed as a “2” or a “3,” and Question 9 must be endorsed as “1” a “2” or a “3”).

-Use of the PQH-9 for treatment selection and monitoring as follows:
+The use of the PQH-9 for treatment selection and monitoring is as follows:

 Step 2: Add the total points for each of the columns 2-4 separately (Column 1 = several days; Column 2 = More than half the days, Column 3 = Nearly every day.
 Add the totals for each of the three columns together.
 This is the Total Score that equals the Severity Score.